-The Ravens weren't done with reshaping their defensive line, as they picked defensive tackle Broderick Washington out of Texas Tech in the fifth round (No. 170).
+The Ravens weren't done with reshaping their defensive line, as they picked defensive tackle Broderick Washington Jr. out of Texas Tech in the fifth round (No. 170).

 Baltimore already selected Texas A&M's Justin Madubuike in the third round, adding to their interior pass rush.
 Washington adds another versatile defensive tackle on the inside, giving Baltimore plenty of youth and talent.